habberrih/manara/README.md

 # Minara SaaS Platform

-Minara is a modular SaaS starter built with NestJS, Prisma, PostgreSQL, and an AdminJS-powered back office.
-It delivers authentication, organization management, tenant-aware data access, and admin tooling so you can ship a multi-tenant product quickly and safely.
+Minara is a modular SaaS starter built with NestJS, Prisma, PostgreSQL, and a growing suite of operational tooling.
+It delivers authentication, organization management, tenant-aware data access, and admin features so you can ship a multi-tenant product quickly and safely.

 ## Table of Contents